andy-goryachev-oracle/Test/doc/InputMap/InputMapV3.md

 Application requirements call for a new `shortcut-D` key binding to delete the current paragraph in a text component.

-the `InputMap.registerKey()` method to map the new key to the existing, but unmapped, function:
+Use the `InputMap.registerKey()` method to map the new key to the existing, but unmapped, function:

 ```java
     // shortcut-D deletes the current paragraph